 So you’ve got your subject in that soft, “easy” light.
 Check.
 You’re close to your subject.
 Check.
 Now, make sure they’re looking towards a large light source, and you should see these gorgeous reflections in their eyes (called “catch lights”).
 Catch lights create portraits that really pop because they bring life to your subject’s eyes.

 Bonus tip: You won’t see catch lights as easily in lighter colored eyes, but they’re still there!
 When you learn to see them in brown eyes, you’ll start noticing them everywhere before you know it.
-And lucky for us travelers, most of the world’s population has brown eyes.

 I hope these simple travel photography tips help you, even if you try just one of them on your next trip!
 I love sharing what I’ve learned along the way (through lots of trial and error!) and am working on creating even more practical resources for you.
 Feel free to let me know if you have questions anytime–seriously, I love getting them and am happy to help.

-What other tips would you add to this list?
+What other travel photography tips would you add to this list?
 Got any travel photography questions that I can help with?
 Want any feedback or tips on your travel photos?
 Leave your question or Instagram handle in the comments below!